 Longevity depends on the quality of the product.
 So, if you want the highest longevity, you should always buy high-quality PPFs, which cost more money.
 For most PPFs, you can expect them to last anywhere between 3-10 years with proper maintenance.

-4. They’re Perfect For Headlights Protection
+4. Clear Bra Is Perfect For Protecting Headlights

 Fixing oxidized headlights is a pain in the butt for most car detailers.
 Not because it’s hard to do it, but because they’ll quickly oxidize again.
-Even if you apply some kinds of coatings, they’ll mostly last only up to 12 months.

-5. Fantastic Choice For Company Vehicles
+5. Great For Company Vehicles

 I’ve seen many cars that have clear bras on some areas only that are exposed to rock chips and scratches the most (front bumper, hood, rear bumper, etc.).
 That saves a bunch of money for companies because they don’t have to pay paint corrections all the time.